joshcummingsdesign/mac-dev-env/README.md

 - [Install vim-plug](https://github.com/junegunn/vim-plug)

-Symlink .vimrc for Neovim

-    mkdir -p ~/.config/nvim && ln -s ~/.vimrc ~/.config/nvim/init.vim

-Run `:PlugInstall` in both Vim and Neovim to fetch and install all plugins.
+Run `:PlugInstall` in Vim to fetch and install the plugins.

 ### tmux